Eppo-exp/vercel-edge/README.md

 ## Quick start

-This SDK is inteded to be used in [Vercel Edge Middleware](https://vercel.com/docs/functions/edge-middleware) [Vercel Edge Config Store ](https://vercel.com/docs/storage/edge-config/using-edge-config) is required for storing Eppo configs.
+Correct usage requires this SDK to be used in [Vercel Edge Middleware](https://vercel.com/docs/functions/edge-middleware) and in [Vercel Function](https://vercel.com/docs/functions/quickstart) for hydration and keeping stored config up-to-date.

+[Vercel Edge Config Store ](https://vercel.com/docs/storage/edge-config/using-edge-config) is required for storing Eppo configs.

 #### Example of usage in middleware.ts file